GN-coding/CODSOFT/README.md

-# Codsoft Ineship Project - Level 1 Tasks
+# Codsoft Internship Project - Level 1 Tasks

 ## Description
 This repository contains the completed Level 1 Tasks for the Codsoft Ineship project.
 The tasks include a Personal Portfolio, Foody Landing Page, and Calculator App.